canh25xp/GraduationThesis/OUTLINES.md

 ### Illustration GecWeb

-The interface of ALLECS consists of five components, which are (i) base model selection, (ii) combination method selection, (iii) output mode, (iv) input text box, and (v) output text box.
+The interface of GecWeb consists of five components, which are (i) base model selection, (ii) combination method selection, (iii) output mode, (iv) input text box, and (v) output text box.
-The user interface of ALLECS is shown in Figure 1.
+The user interface of GecWeb is shown in Figure 1.

 Figure 1: The user interface of GecWeb